painooo/NAND2Tetris/Project_1/Notes.md

 > The simplest gates are made of transistors
 - Today most gates a implemented with **transistors** etched into silicon which are in turn called **chips**
+- Because all gates have the same input and output semantics they can then be chained together.
+For example:
+![Fig1.4](../images/Fig1.4.png)
+    - Figure 1.4 is an example of **logic design** or **gate logic**
+    > **logic design** is the process of interconnecting gates in order to create more complex functions (**composite gates**)

     - The **gate interface** is *unique* and there is only one way to describe them.
         - Truth tables
         - Boolean expressions
         - Verbal Specification
     - The interface however can be implemented in multiple different ways
-- Because all gates have the same input and output semantics they can then be chained together.
-For example:
-![Fig1.4](../images/Fig1.4.png)
-    - Figure 1.4 is an example of **logic design** or **gate logic**
-    > **logic design** is the process of interconnecting gates in order to create more complex functions (**composite gates**)

-    > **composite gates** are implementations of Boolean functions and so their outside appearance looks just like **primitive gates** while also containing complex internal structures

-> Today hardware designers plan and optimize chips with Hardware Description Languages on their computers
+- Today hardware designers plan and optimize chips with **Hardware Description Languages** on their computers